NCM 15x13.5x5 / N38

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or contact us via contact form on our website.
-You can check the power and the shape of magnet in our magnetic calculator power calculator
+Give us a call tel: +48 888 99 98 98 or contact us via form on our website.
+You can check the strength as well as the shape of neodymium magnet in our magnetic calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.